In 2015 I started living somewhat “off-grid”. With no phone line I had to find an alternate way to get online.

-There are now a wide range of models available, from USB battery powered dongles to top of the range next gen routers with Gigabit Ethernet and 802.11ac Wi-Fi.
+Since then 4G has become 5G, and speed and coverage are massively better than four years ago.
+There are now a wide range of 4G routers, hotspots and access points available, from USB battery powered dongles to top of the range next gen 5G routers with Gigabit Ethernet and 802.11ac Wi-Fi.

-Check out the comparison table below then read on for a guide on what these features mean and if you should consider paying extra for the more premium models.
+Check out the comparison table below then read on for a buyers guide on what these features mean…

 |Asus 4G-AC68U||300/50||1000 x4||802.11ac|

 |TP-Link AC1200||150/50||100 x4||802.11ac|

 These routers provide (in their simplest form) an internet hotspot.
 In the same way as a smartphone can be set to share its internet connection, the same applies here.
 Their advantage is they’re more flexible and offer far more features than a wifi hotspot.

 Being mains powered they’re designed for 24/7 use, and form the central access point to a network.
 All but one of the routers here have wired network ports.
 The top end models also have the latest Wi-Fi standard (802.11ac, soon to known as Wi-Fi 5).

 The Asus 4G-AC68U is different from the rest of the 4G routers detailed here.
 It’s a traditional cable/FTTC broadband internet connection, but also has provision for connecting via a cellular 4G sim card at the same time.